Professional Reviews

-Updated on: May 1, 2023
+Updated on: October 1, 2024

 Short on time?
-Here’s the best Android password manager in 2023:
+Here's the best Android password manager in 2024:

 🥇1.
-1Password — Best Android Password Manager in 2023
+1Password — Best Android Password Manager in 2024

-1Password also provides a variety of additional security features to help Android users keep their information secure, such as:
+1Password provides a variety of additional security features to help Android users keep their information secure, such as:

-• Travel Mode.
-Temporarily removes specific logins so you can protect sensitive information from thieves and intrusive border agents while traveling.
+- Travel Mode.
+Temporarily removes specific logins, so you can protect sensitive information from thieves and intrusive border agents while traveling.
 No other password manager has anything similar.

 Priced at $4.99 / month, 1Password Families is one of the most affordable family plans around.
 It covers 5 users, but you can add as many new users as you need for a small additional fee.
-1Password doesn’t offer a free plan, but its Personal plan ($2.99 / month) is a good value, covering unlimited devices for a single user for a little bit less than Dashlane.
+1Password doesn’t offer a free plan, but its Individual plan ($2.99 / month) is a good value, covering unlimited devices for a single user for a little bit less than Dashlane.

 Bottom Line: